You own a brick and mortar business in your hometown, and business is good.

 The domain name has information behind it that points to a specific server.

-Sometimes, when you create a website, the domain and the server are with the same company (like if you purchase domain and hosting through Bluehost).
-Other times, your domain might be with a registrar such a GoDaddy, and your server could be at another company.
+Sometimes, when you create a website, the domain and the server are with the same company (like if you purchase domain and hosting through BlueHost.
+Other times, your domain might be with a registrar such as GoDaddy, and your server could be at another company.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 Either way, before you migrate, you have yourwebsite.com pointing to some original server.